Have you suffered a spinal cord injury after an accident?

 For a free legal consultation with a spinal cord injuries lawyer serving Fort Lee, call (201) 585-9111

 Are you unable to work because of it?

 Spinal cord injuries can be devastating, life-changing events.
 Spinal cord injuries can cause long-term or permanent disability, often requiring long-term care or assistance with daily activities.
 Approximately 273,000 people in the U.S. currently live with spinal cord injuries, according to the National Spinal Cord Injury Statistical Center.

 If you suffered a spinal injury as a result of someone else’s negligence, you could have grounds for a personal injury case.
 Spinal cord injuries carry a serious physical and psychological toll, not to mention massive medical bills throughout the course of one’s life.
 You deserve compensation for your injuries, and Maggiano, DiGirolamo & Lizzi can help you recover what is owed.
 Call (201) 585-9111 or contact us online to speak with one of our experienced personal injury attorneys.
-Whether your spinal cord injury was the result of a car accident, medical malpractice, or other negligence, we can help.
+Whether your spinal cord injury was the result of a car or truck accident, medical malpractice, or other negligence, we can help.

 Fort Lee Spinal Cord Injuries Lawyer Near Me (201) 585-9111